German 2-yr yields hit one-month low as euro zone services sector stalls | Business

 "It's a weird situation where we see equities continue to perform at all-time highs, but we also have the unresolved COVID-19 situation fuelling demand for government bonds," said DZ Bank rates strategist Christian Lenk.
 "Concern over Covid-19 and support from central banks are also keeping yields low," he added.

-Germany's two-year bond yield dropped three basis points to -0.718%, its lowest level since Aug.
-8, in early trades while longer-dated 10-year and 30-year Bund yields hit one-week lows., As of 1045 GMT, most euro zone bond yields across the spectrum were unchanged or slightly lower in what was a quiet day after Wednesday's drop in yields.
+Germany's two-year bond yield dropped as much as three basis points to -0.718%, its lowest level since Aug.
+8, while 10-year Bund yields hit 1-1/2 week lows .
+"In a follow-up to yesterday's rally, the market remains on a strong footing," said Commerzbank strategist Rainer Guntermann, adding that focus was on recent comments from the ECB expressing concern around the strength of the euro, which might hint at easier monetary policy.

-French yields remained flat after a strong set of auctions saw the country's debt agency raise 10.5 billion euros in an auction that included 30-year and 40-year bonds.
+French yields were also lower after a strong set of auctions saw the country's debt agency raise 10.5 billion euros in an auction that included 30-year and 40-year bonds.
 While demand for the short-dated portion was particularly strong, the number of bids that came in for the longer-dated debt was also healthy.
 With Germany recording strong demand for its inaugural 10-year Green bond on Wednesday, appetite for government debt appears extremely strong at the moment.

+Italy's 10-year yield briefly fell below 1% for the first time in 1-1/2 weeks, then rose later.
+It was up about 2 basis points on the day to 1.05% in late trade.
+Final readings of IHS Markit's purchasing managers' indexes (PMI) for the services sectors of France and Germany also showed a slight easing of the recovery.

 - READ MORE ON: